-Responsibility for the execution of this policy rests with all staff and contractors working on behalf of YHG, whether that work is paid or voluntary.
+Responsibility for the execution of this policy rests with all colleagues and contractors working on behalf of YHG, whether that work is paid or voluntary.
 This includes:

 - Your Housing Group employees

-- Agency Staff
+- Agency Colleagues

 - Managing Agents

-- Contract Staff when working under contract to the group e.g. contractors working in Your Housing Group owned or managed homes.
+- Contract Colleagues when working under contract to the group e.g. contractors working in Your Housing Group owned or managed homes.

 - Volunteers when working by agreement for or on behalf of the group e.g. providing assistance at social occasions or during consultation events.

 - Third parties this list is not exhaustive.

-If any member of staff has any concerns about the safety or wellbeing of a child and/or adult at risk, they must immediately follow the YHG Safeguarding Procedure.
+If any colleague has concerns about the safety or wellbeing of a child and/or adult at risk, they must immediately follow the YHG Safeguarding Procedure.

-It is not the role of YHG to decide whether a child or adult has been abused.
+It is not the role of YHG to decide whether a child or adult has been abused or neglected, or an adult is self neglecting.
 This is the task of statutory agencies that hold the legal responsibility.
 It is, however, everybody's responsibility to ensure concerns are reported and appropriate action taken.